bracketdash/cornered/README.md

 ## During Your Turn

 1. Count the number of squares with at least 1 but fewer than 5 of your checkers.
 If there are fewer than the number of checkers you have outside the board, add 1 checker to the top of each of those squares.
-2. Make up to 5 moves:

-   - Select a stack of at least 2 of your checkers and move to or attack an adjacent square:
+2. Make up to 5 moves: Select a stack of at least 2 of your checkers and move to or attack an adjacent square...
    - If the adjacent square is empty, move all but one of your checkers into the empty square.
    - If the adjacent square has another stack of your checkers in it, move as many checkers as you can without exceeding 5 stacked checkers.
    - If the adjacent square has a stack of your opponent's checkers in it, carry out a battle (see below).

 ### Battle